vvitsivakumar/test/Preview.md

 - Enter **4** to check Service Status and Service Version

-Shows status of services like Apache, MySQL, Php-fpm, Redis, etc.
+Shows version and status of services like Apache, MySQL, PHP, Php-fpm, Redis, etc.

 Example Output